 Walk in the tree tops

-The Valley of the Giants Tree Top Walk features a stunning walkway positioned 40 metres above the ground amid the spectacular heights of the tingle forest canopy.
+The Valley of the Giants Tree Top Walk features a stunning walkway positioned 40 metres above the ground in the spectacular heights of the tingle forest canopy.
 The 600-metre walk is accessible and suitable for children of all ages, wheelchairs and strollers.

 A walk trail links the Tree Top Walk to the Ancient Empire, where a sealed trail meanders across the forest floor between 400 year old red tingle trees.
 Interpretative information along the trail follows the story of the lost era of Gondwana.